uuuqx/ChordDHT/README.md

 BootStrapNode JAR and the ChordNode JAR both of which can be built by changing the MainClass in pom.xml (line 24) to either ChordNodeImpl or BootStrapNodeImpl.
-At any given time a BootStrap node must be online with a known IP as all the Client nodes (ChordNodes) will need to contact the bootstrap node in order to join the network, the bootstrap node servers as a well known point of entry in the network that handles the initial join of ever other node.
+At any given time a BootStrap node must be online with a known IP as all the Client nodes (ChordNodes) will need to contact the bootstrap node in order to join the network, the bootstrap node serves as a well known point of entry in the network and handles the initial join of every node.

 ## Instructions
 1. Change the pom.xlm MainClass (line 24) as mentioned in the summary.